Busulfan (Generic Name)

 Possible Side Effects (Less Common)

-- Seizures especially if you have had a seizure or head injury in the past.
+- Seizures – you are more at risk if you have had a seizure or head injury in the past.
+You may need medication to prevent seizures while taking this drug.

 - Cataracts (rare)